minamide-group/regex-matching-analyzer/README.md

 - `summary.txt`: The summary of results
 - `list.txt`: A list of all analyzed expressions
 - `result.txt`: A list of results
 - `<result>/...`: A list of expressions and results whose result is `<result>`(In `polynomial/...`, files for each degree of polynomial will be generated.)

 ## Regular Expression Parser
 This is a list of supported features.
-All characters that do not appear in the following list will be a expression just matches the character itself.
+All characters that do not appear in the following list will become a expression just matches the character itself.
 - `∅`: The empty set
 - `ε`: The empty string
 - `r1|r2`: `r1` or `r2`